 Keep your entries brief.
 A couple of sentences describing your day will suffice.
 If you want to write more, then go for it, but don’t stress yourself out.
 Especially turn off that “inner editor” when you write all your awesome stories.
 You know who I’m talking about, right?
 The voice inside your head that states your writing isn’t good enough and should never see the light of day ever again?
 You’re writing for yourself, not an audience and especially not literary critics, so even if your writing skills aren’t on par with Shakespeare’s, don’t lose sleep over it.
 Again, write for yourself.

 Glue souvenir receipts, boarding passes, and museum tickets into your journal’s pages.
-The more tangible memories, the better!
-You’ll have clearer memories of those places, too, if you save your ticket stubs and maps!
+The more tangible items you can keep, the better it will be for writing your travel journal!
+Why?
+Well you’ll have clearer memories of those places, too, if you save your ticket stubs and maps!

 Time to make another confession, my dears.
 I threw away sooooooo many mementos over my years of traveling and now I deeply regret it.
 Don’t make my mistakes, please.
 Keep allllll of those random bits that you collect over the course of your travels and give them a new home in the pages of your journal.
 It’s one of the best gifts you can give yourself.

 Ready to start writing your travel journals?
 Here are some adorable books to keep your memories in!
 Happy shopping.

 - Refillable Handmade Traveler’s Notebook.
 Who doesn’t like refillable pages?
 Makes everything a lot simpler.

 - Moleskine Classic Notebook.
 These journals are popular for a reason.
 Clean, simple, and perfect to bring with you on your next trip.

 - Moleskine Voyageur Traveller’s Notebook.
 A swanky hardcover notebook just perfect for your upcoming adventure!